italiangrid/storm/release-notes/StoRM-v1.11.10.md

 This release provides fixes and improvements as can be seen from the individual components release notes.

+It's **HIGHLY RECOMMENDED** to upgrade your installation to the version of StoRM WebDAV included in this release, that provides fixes for a security vulnerability affecting the Milton webdav library.

 ### Released components

 {% include list-components.liquid %}